-Dynasty Black Gold Quill Brush size 4 (similar to a size 8 round brush) This is the best brush I've ever worked with!!!!
+Dynasty Black Gold Quill Brush size 2 and/or 0 (similar to a size 8 to 12 round brush) This is the best brush I've ever worked with!!!!
 It holds the paint well, has a great point and is under \$20.
 Get 5% off your entire order from www.The Brush Guys.com, enter code: cbriggs You can find me in the Teachers section and find all my brushes in there.
-You may want the 0 & 2 Dynasty brush for smaller paintings or details.
-If the Quill suggested is unavailable - the Dynasty Black Gold 206R or Ultrecht 6150-R in size 12 is okay.
+If the Quill suggested is unavailable - the Dynasty Black Gold 206R or Ultrecht 6150-R in size 12 is okay or the Utrecht Sablette 228 Size 10 or 12 is a new favorite.
 Avoid a floppy Quill Brush, you want a brush that holds water well, bounces back and has a nice point.
+One really good round will do and most of my brushes are approx. \$10 to \$20.